UDATYA-DEB/instagram-clone/README.md

 ##

-4. Double Tapping to like the comment :-
+4. Double Tapping to like the post :-

 ![like](https://user-images.githubusercontent.com/74970338/230189867-87403e88-f672-4ca5-94f9-b4b72db68bc0.gif)